w3f/Grants-Program/applications/dot_marketplace-Phase3.md

 ### **Milestone 3**

-* **Estimated duration:** 2.0 weeks
+* **Estimated duration:** 3.0 weeks
 * **FTE:** 1
 * **PTE:** 2
-* **Costs:** 5,475 USD
+* **Costs:** 7975 USD

-The main deliverable in this milestone is to use decentralized IPFS based storages to store all the files realated to tasks.
+The main deliverables in this milestone are to use decentralized IPFS based storages to store all the files realated to tasks & advanced search.
+A file server integrated to nft storage will provided, using rocket framework & the search feature will be an update to the makerplace pallet.
+The skeletal UI will also be updated to showcase all the new features in Phase3.

 | Sr no. | Deliverable | Description |
 | --- | --- | --- |